jmacmi11an/athletic/react-app/README.md

 ## GraphQL Client

-This app is pre-configured with an Apollo Client, pointing at http://localhost:4000/graphql which you ashould having running.
+This app is pre-configured with an Apollo Client, pointing at http://localhost:4000/graphql which you should having running.

 ## Resources